mav80/My-JS-user-scripts/README.md

 ﻿# My-JS-user-scripts
 Here comes some of my javascript user scripts that changes the look of a few websites to my liking.

+Anandtech.com-HighResolutionPictures.user.js - replaces original pictures in news and articles with their higher quality versions, where available.

 ArsTechnica-BetterQualityPictures.user.js - attempts to change pictures in the articles (and main page) to their bigger resolution versions, where available.

 Joemonster-FixMainPage.user.js - removes old articles and boxes that looks like articles but are not from the main page.
 Affects only first page, page 2 and higher are unaffected.